jiukunz/tw-ruby-training/parking-lot/chapter-1.md

 ## Chapter 1

-- 1. How to manage gem version in one single proejct?
+- 1. How to manage gem version in one single project?